freenas/freenas-docs/userguide/vms.rst

 Rancher IP address is shown.
 If present, configuration is complete and Rancher is ready to use.

-For more information on using Rancher, see the Rancher `documentation <https://rancher.com/docs/os/v1.x/en/>`__.
+For more information on Rancher, see the Rancher `documentation <https://rancher.com/docs/os/v1.x/en/>`__.